Luana Tanaka: Biography

 Luana Tanaka was born in São Paulo, Brazil.
 She is of Japanese, French and Belgian descent.

 She gained fame after playing the part of the dekasegi Keiko, in the television series Morde & Assopra.
 In 2013, she participated in the series Sessão de Terapia, giving life to Lia.
 In 2014, she played Elda, expert and best friend of Vera Luana Piovani, in TV show Dupla Identidade created by Glória Perez.

 In 2016, she was cast as Ágata in the Netflix original series 3%.
+She most recently appeared in the 2020 series Omniscient_(TV_series) on Netflix.